Gary Barnett: Northwestern

 Later in 1991, he left Colorado to become the head coach at Northwestern, then a perennial doormat team.
 When he was introduced to the student body he told them that he was going to "take the purple to Pasadena."
 He made good on that boast in 1995, when he led Northwestern to one of the best seasons in school history.
-The Wildcats won their first Big Ten Conference title since 1936 and played in the 1996 Rose Bowl, their first major-bowl appearance since 1949.
+The Wildcats won their first Big Ten Conference title since 1936 and played in the 1996 Rose Bowl, their first appearance of any kind since 1949.
 The Wildcats lost 41–32 to USC.
 The following year, the Wildcats won a share of the Big Ten title and reached the Florida Citrus Bowl, losing 48–28 to Tennessee.
 Barnett turned a program holding the record for the longest losing streak in Division I-A into a championship caliber organization.
 Northwestern, however, won only three Big Ten games in his final two seasons as head coach of the Wildcats, including a winless mark in his final year.
 In 2015, Barnett was selected for membership of the Northwestern University Athletic Hall of Fame.
 On September 26, 2015, Barnett was recognized with other recent Hall of Fame inductees during the half-time program at the Northwestern football team's home game against Ball State University.

 After the success of Northwestern's football teams, Barnett became a sought-after commodity.
 In a 2017 article by the Chicago Tribune, it was noted that Barnett turned down head coaching jobs with Georgia and UCLA following the 1995 season.
 He also interviewed for the Notre Dame head coaching job following the retirement of Lou Holtz in 1996, however Barnett himself withdrew from consideration.
 In 1997, Barnett and Northwestern agreed to a 12-year contract worth $500,000 per year.
 Barnett also received consideration for the Texas head coaching job following the 1997 season.